ysyk2021/how-to-foster-a-supportive-workplace-mentality-for-stronger-relationships-and-collaboration/src/chapter-3-2.md

-# Strategies for Building Positive Relationships with Colleagues

 In any workplace, fostering positive relationships with colleagues is essential for creating a supportive and collaborative environment.
 When we establish strong connections with our coworkers, we enhance communication, teamwork, and overall job satisfaction.
 This chapter will explore some effective strategies that can help build positive relationships with colleagues.